MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ### Navigation

 In this first query, `It` means "use the current input".
 The dotted notation lets one navigate the hierarchy.
-Let's list employee names next.

     chicago[It.department.employee.name]
     #=>